 Help Getting Started

-HAPPENN is a neural network model trained using experimentally validated hemolytic peptides and experimentally validated non-hemolytic peptides.
+ENNAVIA is a neural network model trained using experimentally validated antiviral peptides and random non-secretory non-antiviral peptides.
 The peptide sequences that the model was trained and validated on are available for download here.

-To predict the hemolytic activity of a peptide, enter its sequence in the text box on the main page in FASTA format.
+To predict the antiviral activity of a peptide, enter its sequence in the text box on the main page in FASTA format.